-- 7) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 8) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team.

-- 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 10) The block is fitted with a pitched roof, not accessible from the common area.
+- 8) The fire stopping / compartmentation of the premises is subject to an annual inspection by the Fire Safety Rapid Response Team. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services.